Last updated Aug. 27, 2025

 Who's eligible for a free vaccine?

 UI faculty and staff in 50% or greater regular positions are eligible for a free vaccine.
-All UI Health Care employees and volunteers—regardless of percentage time worked—are eligible and encouraged to obtain their free flu vaccine.
+All UI Health Care employees and volunteers —regardless of percentage time worked — are eligible and encouraged to get a free flu vaccine.

 What if I'm not eligible for a free vaccine?